jnqeras/Nature-will-find-the-way-CVRP/README.md

 # CVRP
 ### Description.
-This project consist of solving the CVRP problem (capacitated vehicle routing problem) using five heuristics and metaheuristics (explained below).
+This project consist of solving the CVRP problem (capacitated vehicle routing problem) using five heuristics and metaheuristics (explained below -one of them is Simulated Annealing, and it's inspired in nature-).
 This problem can be defined formally as: let G be a graph with V it's set of nodes and E its set of edges (G is a non directed graph).
 V represents the spots to be visited, 1 is the depot and from 2 to n, the clients to be visited.
 For each pair of nodes (i,j) there is a cost associated with that edge, this cost represents how much does it take to go from one of this nodes to the other.
 Each node i has a demand associated with it that represents the volume of products that it must recieve.
 The depot has a fleet of trucks (an unlimited ammount of trucks), every truck has the same load capacity C.
 The problem consist of finding a set of routes of minimum cost that must:
 	-Each node (except the depot), must be visited exactly once by a truck of the fleet.
 	-Each truck begins and finishes its route on the depot.